seznam/ProPsy/README.md

 ProPsy is a very useful tool that distributes config to remote Envoy nodes.
 It does so by a feature of Envoy - gRPC streaming discovery.
 Each Envoy gets set a name and a path to a discovery cluster, from which it pulls all of its config - Listeners, Clusters, Routes and Endpoints.
 What ProPsy does is listen across **MULTIPLE** Kubernetes clusters for these ProPsy Service events and Endpoint events to generate these configs.

 ## How to use
 First you need some Envoy.
-Start by installing recent `adm-envoy` package (let's say 1.9+ as that has been tested and compiled protobufs against) and configure its node name to "my-proxy".
+Start by installing recent `envoy` package (let's say 1.9+ as that has been tested and compiled protobufs against) and configure its node name to "my-proxy".
 Next you need to set up a CRD in your kubernetes cluster as defined in `deployment/kubernetes/crd-service.yaml`.
 Then you can start creating these "ProPsy Services":
 ```yaml
 apiVersion: propsy.seznam.cz/v1
 kind: ProPsyService